California Current Acidification Network

 This website is C-CAN’s portal to facilitate communications and meet the goals of C-CAN.

 C-CAN works in cooperation with the Integrated Ocean Observing System (IOOS) Regional Associations, the West Coast Governor's Alliance, the West Coast Ocean Acidification & Hypoxia Science Panel (OAH) and many other like-minded groups.

-Please bookmark this site and visit it regularly to learn more about OA research activities on the west coast as well as forthcoming C-CAN work products, including "how to" manuals, which will be posted under the C-CAN Guides tab as they are completed.
+Please bookmark this site and visit it regularly to learn more about OA research activities on the west coast as well as forthcoming C-CAN work products, including "how to" manuals, which will be posted under the C-CAN Documents tab as they are completed.
 Please watch this space.

 You can also subscribe to C-CAN News updates by RSS or email, and join the C-CAN Listserv, by visiting our News page.